Brecert/scratchpad/languages/favorites.md

     like having the scope polluted with unchangable names (java can have problems with this) or having the entire module loaded all at once when it doesn't need to javascript provides a way of loading only needed things when properly programmed
+5. Namespaces and Modules
+    While the above shows you don't need them I still think they are a great idea and can be used for good this is a strongly opinionated one with no real example